bendazz/web_scraping_pages/README.md

 This repository contains a small static website you can host on GitHub Pages for teaching web scraping with Python `requests` and `BeautifulSoup`.

-Each page focuses on a concept to practice parsing HTML and extracting data.
-Because it's a static site, it's ideal for deterministic, repeatable exercises.
+Currently, it includes a single practice page focused on basic text (multiple h1/h2/h3 headings and paragraphs).
+You can add more pages over time as lessons progress.

 ## Pages

-- `index.html`: hub with links to all practice pages
+- `index.html`: hub
-- `pages/basic-text.html`: headings and paragraphs
+- `pages/basic-text.html`: headings and paragraphs (multiple instances for counting/grouping)
-- `pages/lists-links-images.html`: lists, links, and images (including a lazy-loaded image pattern)
-- `pages/tables.html`: simple and complex tables (colspan/rowspan)
-- `pages/nested-structure.html`: nested elements and hierarchy (articles, comments)
-- `pages/attributes-selectors.html`: attributes, classes, data-*, and attribute selectors
-- `pages/forms.html`: forms and input fields (static only)
-- `pages/javascript-content.html`: JS-rendered elements (not visible to `requests`)
-- `pages/pagination/page1.html`, `page2.html`, `page3.html`: pagination demo with prev/next links

 ## Local preview